Easy Vegan Sweet Potato Waffles

 However, if you can’t have the slightest hint of gluten, choose certified gluten-free oats for this recipe!

-vegan sweet potato waffles being drizzled with maple syruppin it
+vegan sweet potato waffles being drizzled with maple syrup

 Make your own sweet potato puree